Skip to contents

 summary(out,times=c(1000,2000))

-The marginal mean can also be estimated in a stratified case:
+The marginal mean can also be estimated in the stratified case:

 xr <- phreg(Surv(entry,time,status)~strata(strata)+cluster(id),data=rr)